 And, more recently, JD Wetherspoon’s had customer details hacked in an attack reported in December last year.
 It took them almost 6 months to discover the problem due to the being stored with a company that used to host their website.

-Of course, when we think of information security we often think of customer records and the financial risk of personal data leaks.
+Of course, when we think of information security we often think of customer records and the financial risk of leaks.
 These, after all, are the headline makers.
 But what about intellectual property?
 Just how much information do you share with your key suppliers, trusting that your collaborative relationship will continue, unchanged, long into the future?

 I came across this great article by Robert C. Covington that includes practical advice on dealing with suppliers on information security and some of the things to watch out for when assessing their information security management.